bitpay/wallet/backupRecovery.md

 ### Wallet Recovery Scope
 * Basic Recovery: Wallet access is restored.
 It is possible to see wallet balance and past transactions.
 It is possible to send and receive payments.
- * Full Recovery: All the features of Partial Recovery + wallet name, copayer names are recovered, past payment proposal metadata (who signed, and notes) are recoved.
+ * Full Recovery: All the features of Partial Recovery + wallet name, copayer names are recovered, past payment proposal metadata (who signed, and notes) are recovered.

 ## Wallet Restore Scenarios